Art-Sells/HPM/Mechanics.md

  - - cVactTaa 1 = 0.00790
  - - cVactDa 1 = 0
  - - cdVatop 1 = $14
- - Vatop Group 2 *(Subtracts from this group first according to the lowest cpVatop)*
+ - Vatop Group 2 *(subtracts from this group first according to the lowest cpVatop)*
  - - cVatop 2 = $0
  - - cpVatop 2 = $0
  - - cVact 2 = $0